abhijitjaiswal/ipl_stats/README.md

 Once you execute the script, you will get an interactive dashboard to analyse IPL Data Currently, there are limited options and combinations.

-Once your run the app.R script, it will show the following dashboard which will be interatcive:
+Once your run the app.R script, it will show the following dashboard which will be interactive:

 ![Alt text](sample_output/SampleOutput.png?raw=true "IPL Dashboard")